marco-duarte/Website/content/authors/admin/_index.md

 #- []
 #- []
 ---
-My name is Marco Duarte and I am a Ph.D. student at the University of Wisconsin-Madison.
-My research interests lie in industrial organization and applied microeconomics.
-My research agenda centers on estimation and testing of firms conduct, and the interaction between collusive practices and vertical relations.
+I am a Ph.D. student at the University of Wisconsin-Madison.
+My research interests lie at the intersection of industrial organization and applied microeconomics.
+In particular, I focus on the estimation and testing of firms' conduct, and the interaction of collusive practices and vertical relations between firms.